 Any kid from the local area can recall countless childhood trips into the forest, using sticks as swords, climbing trees and wearing green felt caps bought from the near-by gift shop…and I am no different.
 In fact, I didn't even need to be outdoors to be dressed in the full paraphernalia.

-With help from Nottingham Universities Mixed Reality Lab, each of the sculptures created by the young people, was painstakingly photographed and scanned to transform them into digital 3D models through the technique of photogrammetry.
+With help from Nottingham Universities Mixed Reality Lab, each of the sculptures created by the young people, were painstakingly photographed and scanned to transform them into digital 3D models through the technique of photogrammetry.
+This gave a virtual version of the sculptures, providing wider possibility for digital manipulation.

 With Thanks to: